 You will need a circle or rectangular shaped cardboard piece for this – you can use the cake circles on which you rest the cake, for framing your work.
 Do the embroidery on the fabric which is cut in the shape of the circle but some 3 inches bigger all around.

-After the work is done, keep the fabric face down in front of you
+After the work is done, hem the edges.
+Keep the fabric face down in front of you

-Using a sewing needle and thread make gathering stitches all around the fabric edge – loose stitches
+Using a sewing needle and thread make gathering stitches all around the fabric edge – loose stitches.
+You can use a strong thread ( buttonhole thread, leather sewing thread) to prevent it snapping under pressure

 Gather the edge by pulling the thread together, till it is tightened towards the center of the circle.
 Tie it off .
 You can also use upholstery staplers or short pins to keep the fabric in place